-Sheri Hubbard, grant program coordinator Alex Lange, secretary senior
+Sheri Hubbard, program coordinator Alex Lange, secretary senior

-Program Directors
+Program Coordinators

-Kim Bartel, PhD, career and technical education Dorothy Chase, PhD, recreation and tourism Duane Dowd, PhD, family studies Andrea Eklund, MA fashion merchandising Amy Mumma, MBA global wine studies Marla Wyatt, PhD, family and consumer sciences, family studies
+Dorothy Chase, PhD, recreation and tourism Duane Dowd, PhD, family studies Andrea Eklund, MA apparel, textiles and merchandising Amy Mumma, MBA global wine studies Marla Wyatt, PhD, family and consumer sciences

-The graduate programs are designed to provide an opportunity for students to concentrate at the master's level in one or more of the subject areas related to family and consumer sciences and family and consumer sciences/ career and technical education.
+The graduate programs are designed to provide an opportunity for students to concentrate at the master's level in one or more of the subject areas related to family and consumer sciences and family and consumer sciences/career and technical education.
 The goal of the program is to prepare persons for further graduate study, for public school or college teaching, as specialists in service agencies, or as professionals in, or consultants to business, industry, and government.

 In consultation with a faculty advisor, and with the approval of the department chair, students may develop a program of courses in one of two specializations.
 Each student will complete a set of core courses plus coursework specific for each specialization.
 The core courses include research methods, applied statistics, field experience and the thesis credits.
 Students can use a thesis, or test, or project to fulfill thesis credit requirements.
-The two specializations include family and consu mer sciences/ career and technical education, and family studies.
+The two specializations include family and consumer sciences/career and technical education, and family studies.
 All candidates shall complete an approved course of study filed with the Office of Graduate Studies and Research.
 The student's advisor and graduate committee members can be selected from another department.
 Application to graduate study is made through the Office of Graduate Studies and Research.
 Interested students are encouraged to contact the department chair for information and guidance.

-Master of Science Family and Consumer Sciences Program Coordinator
+Master of Science Family and Consumer Sciences Program Coordinator industry, and government.